CarlosSarasty/tutorials/GettingStarted/GitTips.md

 this allowed a more secure way to access your remote repo.

-1 create a new key using the following command  ( don't include << >>) ssh-keygen -t ed25519 -C <<your-email>>
+1 create a new key using the following command  ( don't include << >>) ssh-keygen -t ed25519 -C <<your-email>>.

-2 copy the key to clipboard using cat < ~/.ssh/id_ed25519.pub | pbcopy or clip < ~/.ssh/id_ed25519.pub
+2 copy the key to clipboard using. cat < ~/.ssh/id_ed25519.pub | pbcopy or clip < ~/.ssh/id_ed25519.pub

 Now add the ssh key to Github following these steps:

-1 Log into your github account
+1 Log into your github account.
-2 Click on the profile icon and select setings
+2 Click on the profile icon and select setings.
-3 click on ssh and GPG keys
+3 click on ssh and GPG keys.
-4 Click on New SSH Key
+4 Click on New SSH Key.
-5 Give it a title and paste the SSH key
+5 Give it a title and paste the SSH key.

 ## Useful commands